 Policy Indicator Target Data Sources DM1: Environmental Implications of Development Refusal, and dismissal at appeal, of proposals which would have adverse environmental impacts and/or not provide appropriate mitigation for contaminated land.
+The air and water quality in the Borough.
+The status of designated environmental sites.
 Development does not create adverse environmental impacts.
 Appropriate mitigation is provided for contaminated land.
 Delivery of net gain through new development.
 Environmental Health air quality monitoring data of AQMAs.
 Data on water quality from water companies.
 Monitoring of applications and appeals.